In memory of those who have Crossed the Bar

 Memorial service at sea at the spot where she was sunk

-Photos of a memorial service held on board the Armed Merchant Ship Voltair for the officers and men who were lost in the sinking of HMS Jervis Bay.
+Photos of a memorial service held on board the Armed Merchant Ship Voltair for the officers and men who were lost in the sinking of HMS JERVIS BAY.

 Historical Note: HMS Jervis Bay was an armed merchant cruiser and was the sole escort for the 38 ship Convoy HX-84 from Halifax to the UK.
 On 5 Nov 1940, the convoy encountered the German pocket battleship Admiral Scheer.
 Hopelessly outgunned, Captain Fegen of the Jervis Bay gave the order for the convoy to scatter, and the Jervis Bay attacked the Admiral Scheer in order to give time for the convoy to escape.
 Captain Fegen went down with the Jervis Bay and three days later 68 survivors of her crew of 254 were picked up by a neutral Swedish ship Stureholm.
 Three of the survivors later died of their injuries.
 The sacrifice of made by the Jervis Bay and her crew allowed the convoy time to escape and Admiral Scheer managed to sink only 5 merchant ships.